Authored by the expert who managed and guided the team behind the Indonesia Property Pack

 Can I own land in my own name in Bandung right now?

-No, as a foreign individual you cannot hold freehold land title (Hak Milik) in your own name in Bandung, because Indonesia's agrarian law framework reserves this strongest form of ownership for Indonesian citizens only.
+As a foreign individual, you cannot hold Hak Milik (freehold land title) in Bandung or anywhere in Indonesia, because Indonesia's agrarian law reserves that strongest title class for Indonesian citizens.

 As of 2026, what other key foreign-ownership rules or limits should I know in Bandung?